opensearch-project/opensearch-k8s-operator/docs/userguide/main.md

 #### Prerequisites for Configuring Snapshot Repo

-Before applying the setting `snapshotRepositories` to the operator, please ensure the following prerequisites are met.
+Before configuring `snapshotRepositories` for a cluster, please ensure the following prerequisites are met:

 1. The right cloud provider native plugins are installed.
 For example: